 A computer with a Windows[®] operating system and an available RS-232 (DB-9) serial comport is required for XTEND Advanced Configurations.

 3.2 Installing the Software

 Double-click the "setup_X-CTU.exe" file and follow the prompts of the installation screens.
-This file is located in the software folder of the MaxStream CD and also under the downloads section of the following Web page:
+This file can be downloaded from the downloads section of the following Web page:

 www.digi.com/XCTU